IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/network-chart.md

 ## $PlatformShort$ Network Scatter Chart

-The following example demonstrates how to create Network Scatter Chart using `ScatterSeries` (for rendering node markers) and `ScatterPolylineSeries` (for rendering node connections) in the `XamDataChart` component.
+This example shows how to create Network Scatter Chart using `ScatterSeries` (for rendering node markers) and `ScatterPolylineSeries` (for rendering node connections) in the `XamDataChart` component.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"